NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 ## Installation

-All dependencies for this example can be installed with conda.
+All dependencies for these examples can be installed with conda.
 CUDA versions 10.1 and 10.2 are supported currently.
 If installing for a system running a CUDA10.1 driver, use `conda/rapidgenomics_cuda10.1.yml`

 ```bash
 conda env create --name rapidgenomics -f conda/rapidgenomics_cuda10.2.yml